“Did you just laugh out loud?” Vicki asked, in some alarm.

 S-Q bounded ahead to whisper: “(Robbo, I didn’t know he was gonna ask her out, it happened in the car just now, she hasn’t said yes yet, please don’t be mad—)”

-Which was like asking Robin not to breathe. “(It’s the Queen Bitch!)” she exhaled, watching Burke trail after this sovereign, toting her guitar case and amp with one arm and Sheila’s with the other.
+Which was like asking Robin not to breathe. “(It’s the Queen Bitch!)” she exhaled, watching Burke trail after this sovereign, toting her guitar case and practice amp with one arm and Sheila’s with the other.

 “Aw c’mon,” he cajoled, “pick you up around seven.
 We’ll grab some burgers and go see Grizzly or The Missouri Breaks.”